 PPTA Annual Conference

-Annual conference held annually at the end of September is the supreme decision making body in the Association.
-In 2010 annual conference considered papers on:
+The annual conference held at the end of September is the supreme decision-making body in the Association.
+In 2012, annual conference considered papers on:

 PPTA Service Awards

-PPTA service awards are an initiative designed to recognises significant contributions members or former members have made to fellow members and the association through their activism and commitment.
+PPTA service awards are an initiative designed to recognise significant contributions members or former members have made to fellow members and the association through their activism and commitment.